OPMDG/opm-doc/probes/check_pgactivity.rst

  the current number of recycled WALs and the rate of WAL written to disk since last execution on master clusters.

- Critical and Warning thresholds accept either a raw number of files or a percentage.
+ Critical and Warning thresholds accept either a raw number of files, or a percentage.
 In case of percentage, the limit is computed based on: